Powerlearnproject/se-assignment-day-2-git-and-github-Debbierise001/README.md

 3. Name the new repository.
 It is like naming a folder.
 4. Click on private or public.
 This depends on those you want to see the repository.
 5. initiate or add a Readme.
 This describes the project and allows others to have a better understanding.
 6. Add a .gitignore File.
 This tells Git to ignore certain files you don’t want to include in your repository, like temporary files or sensitive information.
+Click none if you do not want Git to ignore any file.
 7. Choose a license.
 This tells others what they can and can’t do with your code.
+8. Click on Create Repository.

 The key decisions involve choosing the repository’s visibility (public or private) and whether to include files like README or a license.
 These decisions shape how you and others will work with your project.

 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?

+ANSWER

 ## Compare and contrast the differences between a public repository and a private repository on GitHub.
 What are the advantages and disadvantages of each, particularly in the context of collaborative projects?